giovanniboscu/continuous-section-field/cuf/readme.md

 ---

-## A CUF-based solver is available at the following link:
+## A CUF Solver

 https://github.com/giovanniboscu/continuous-section-field/blob/main/cuf/readme.md

-The solver uses an implementation of the Carrera Unified Formulation (CUF), with CSF providing the continuous field description of the cross-section geometry and material properties along the structural member.
+The solver implements the Carrera Unified Formulation (CUF), with CSF (Continuous Section Field) providing the continuous field description of the cross-section geometry and material properties along the structural member.

 ---